Perspective | The incredible story of how 1,700 handwritten cards came from across the world for a group of D.C. hospital workers

 “We have a community of people who come into this room every day who have never met and who are all developing friendships now,” she says.
 At a time of division, it feels good to see people from across the country coming together, she says.

 After George Floyd’s killing, the group started focusing on social justice, singing about it and talking about it.
-Rasi thinks about things such as how it’s not enough to describe a place as welcoming, people need to actively work to make it that way.
+Rasi thinks about things such as how it’s not enough to describe a place as welcoming — people need to work to make it that way.

-“It feels to me for the first time the work that I’m doing isn’t about singing for social change,” she says, “it’s about really creating social change.”
+“It feels to me for the first time the work that I’m doing isn’t about singing for social change,” she says.
+“It’s about really creating social change.”

-She opens each session by saying the names of everyone logged on, and sometimes shares details about the lives of members.
+She opens each session by saying the names of everyone logged on and sometimes shares details about the lives of members.

 Kathy Maher, of McLean, recalls the day Rasi asked if she could share with the group a bit about her situation.
 She had been diagnosed with multiple myeloma, a form of cancer, two months before the pandemic began.

 Since then, Maher says, she has received messages weekly from other group members asking how she’s feeling.
-Just the other day, a woman from England sent her a private note during the singalong asking something toward, “You look tired.
+Just the other day, a woman from England sent her a private note during the singalong asking something toward: “You look tired.
 Are you ok?”

 “I thought, ‘Isn’t this remarkable?
-It’s just so incredibly kind,’” Maher says.
+It’s just so incredibly kind,’ ” Maher says.
 She tries to tune in daily, even if means keeping her camera off while at a medical appointment.
 “You start looking for people on your screen, and if they aren’t there for one day, you start wondering about them.”

 At the end of an isolating year, even the embarrassing, frustrating, weird parts of family gatherings feel missed